 - Personal Data.
 Here is a list of personal data we commonly collect to conduct our business activities.

 - Contact details (e.g., name, company name, job title, work and mobile telephone numbers, work and personal email and postal address).

 - Professional details (e.g., job and career history, educational background and professional memberships, published articles).

 - Family and beneficiary details for insurance and pension planning services (e.g., names and dates of birth).

 - Financial information (e.g., taxes, payroll, investment interests, pensions, assets, bank details, insolvency records).

 - CCTV at our sites may collect images of visitors.
-Our policy is to automatically overwrite CCTV footage within 30 days.

-- Sensitive personal data.
+- Sensitive Personal Data.
 We typically do not collect sensitive or special categories of personal data about individuals other than our own employees.
 When we do need to process sensitive personal data from data subjects who are not our employees, it is either on the instructions of a third party, with the express consent of the individuals or as required by law.
 Examples of sensitive personal data we may obtain, or otherwise hold, include:

 - Personal identification documents that may reveal race, religion or ethnic origin, possibly biometric data of private individuals, beneficial owners of corporate entities, or applicants.